 Penser provides both commercial due diligence (CDD) and technical due diligence (TDD) services.
 This needs both a strong understanding of the business environment as well as of the underlying technology the business is built upon.

 This involves understanding how the target company performs in the industry today and what its future prospects will be.
 This means we spend time with them to see where they are today, where they aim to be tomorrow, and how feasible their plan is.

 - Technical Due Diligence:

-Technical due diligence is a specialised service that requires a deep dive into the target company’s technology.
+Technical due diligence, also commonly referred to as IT due diligence (ITDD) is a specialised service that requires a deep dive into the target company’s technology.
 To be effective, we have to examine the platform and the infrastructure they have in place and probe it for any weaknesses.

 (For more information on our process, check out our article on commercial and technical due diligence)

 What We Did

 Penser worked very closely with the client and the target company to examine the target company for any potential weaknesses that the client needed to be made aware of.

 The due diligence period was split between the commercial and technical due diligence.
 The period was spent both onsite and off, ensuring that we were always on hand for any discussions and to present findings.

 We work hard to make sure that our client is kept in the loop throughout the process, and we make it a point to raise any major issues at the earliest.
 Therefore, at the midpoint of the due diligence process, we share an interim report that highlights red flags (if any).
 However, in this case, there weren’t any, allowing us to allay the client’s concerns, and proceed with our in-depth analysis.